MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/solutionsv2-participants.md

 ## Digest

-All MyAnalytics users receive a weekly [digest](../MyAnalytics/use/email-digest-2.md).
-Each week, the digest focuses on a different work pattern, including: Focus, Wellbeing, Network, or Collaboration.

-The subject of the digest shifts from one pattern to the next, week after week.
-Note that this weekly focus is _not_ affected by a participant's enrollment in a plan.
+People who use MyAnalytics get a weekly [digest](../MyAnalytics/use/email-digest-2.md) that focuses on a different work pattern each week, including: Focus, Wellbeing, Network, and Collaboration.
+This weekly digest is _not_ affected by a participant's enrollment in a plan.

 ### Teams Plan section

-For plan participants, the digest email includes an additional section, the _Teams Plan_ section.
+For plan participants, their weekly digest includes an additional section, such as the _Teams Plan_ section.
 This section summarizes their progress in the plan over the preceding week.

 However, people who are also using the [MyAnalytics Focus plan](../MyAnalytics/use/focus-plan.md) will not see this additional **Plans** section in their weekly digest.
 People with a focus plan will only see a weekly Focus digest (instead of a rotating digest) that only shows updates about their personal focus plans.

 ![Weekly digest](../images/wpa/tutorials/program-checkpoint-card-60sh.png)